bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 You can define custom CDN endpoints to use with the `{{cdn}}` helper.
 This way you can include large, high-resolution image assets in themes without exceeding BigCommerce's [50 MB limit](/stencil-docs/prepare-and-upload-a-theme/bundling-and-uploading#bundling_bundling-your-theme) when bundling the theme for upload to BigCommerce.

-You could use a local version of the image in development, and a version on a CDN such as Imgix in production.
+You could use a local version of the image in development and a version on a CDN such as Imgix in production.
 To do so, define custom CDN endpoints in your theme's [`config.json` file](https://github.com/bigcommerce/cornerstone/blob/master/config.json).

 For example: